Heather Mizeur: Early life and career

 Mizeur was born on December 6, 1972, in Blue Mound, Illinois.
 Her father, Dale Mizeur, was a welder at the Caterpillar, Inc. factory and a member of the United Auto Workers.
 She attended Blue Mound High School, where she graduated as valedictorian of her graduating class.
 Mizeur attended the University of Illinois Urbana-Champaign as a Truman scholar from 1991 to 1994, but dropped out after receiving a full-time job offer in the office of U.S. Representative Marjorie Margolies-Mezvinsky, who she had interned for during her junior year.

 Mizeur first got involved with politics when she was 15 years old, volunteering for the campaign of Illinois State Senator Penny Severns.
 By age 23, she served as the legislative director for U.S. Representative Joseph P. Kennedy II.
 In 1998, Mizeur briefly left Capitol Hill to work for the National Association of Community Health Centers before returning to work for U.S. Senator John Kerry in 2003, later working on his presidential campaign team and writing his health care platform.

 In November 2003, Mizeur was elected to the Takoma Park City Council, succeeding outgoing councilwoman Carol Stewart.
 Around this time, she also became a lobbyist specializing in health care policy.
 In 2005, after state delegate Peter Franchot announced that he would run in the 2006 Maryland Comptroller election, Mizeur entered the race to succeed him.
 She won the Democratic primary, placing first with 21.9 percent of the vote, and later won the general election with 30.8 percent of the vote.

 Maryland House of Delegates

 Mizeur was sworn into the Maryland House of Delegates on January 10, 2007, and was re-elected for a second term in 2010.
-She was the first member of the Maryland General Assembly to have a spouse.
+She was the first openly gay member of the Maryland General Assembly to have a spouse.